nyxnor/onionjuggler/README.md

   * **Server** - Generate key pair or add public part, list client names and their public keys from `<HiddenServiceDir>/authorized_clients/<client>.auth`.
 If any client is configured, the service will not be acessible without authentication.
   * **Client** - Generate key pair or add public part, list your `<ClientOnionAuthDir>/<SOME_ONION>.auth_private`.
 * [**Onion-Location**](https://community.torproject.org/onion-services/advanced/onion-location/) - For public onion services You can redirect your plainnet users to your onion service with this guide for nginx, apache2 and html header attributes.
-* **Backup** - Better be safe.
-  * **Create** -  Backup of your `torrc` lines containing hidden service configuration, all of your directories of `HiddenServiceDir` and `ClientOnionAuthDir`.
-  * **Integrate** - Integrate hidden serivces lines configuration from `torrc` and the directories `HiddenServiceDir` and `ClientOnionAuthDir` to your current system.
-This option should be used after creating a backup and importing to the current host.
 * [**OpSec**](https://community.torproject.org/onion-services/advanced/opsec/) - Operation Security
-  * [**Vanguards**](https://github.com/mikeperry-tor/vanguards) - This addon protects against guard discovery and related traffic analysis attacks.
-A guard discovery attack enables an adversary to determine the guard node(s) that are in use by a Tor client and/or Tor onion service.
-Once the guard node is known, traffic analysis attacks that can deanonymize an onion service (or onion service user) become easier.
   * [**Unix socket**](https://riseup.net/en/security/network-security/tor/onionservices-best-practices) - Support for enabling an onion service over unix socket to avoid localhost bypasses.
 * **Web server** - Serve files with your hidden service using Nginx or Apache2 web server.
 * **Usability** - There are two dialog boxes compatible with the project, `dialog` and `whiptail`.